Register your Bike Friday

 If you have a tandem, the same rules apply as the single bikes.
 We currently stamp the front bottom bracket shell.

-To register your Bike Friday and receive the full warranty and 10 year guarantee on your Bike Friday frame, fill out the form at the bottom of the page.
-The 10 year warranty on the frame is only valid if you purchase from a Authorized Bike Friday Dealer or directly from the factory in Eugene, Oregon, USA.
+To register your Bike Friday and receive the full warranty and 10-year guarantee on your Bike Friday frame, fill out the form at the bottom of the page.
+The 10-year warranty on the frame is only valid if you purchase from an Authorized Bike Friday Dealer or directly from the factory in Eugene, Oregon, USA.

 Registration is important.
 It will keep you up to date on your bike or in the event of a recall, we will be able to contact you.

 Registering 3rd party purchases will connect your Bike Friday to you and will also put you on the email list for recall or update purposes.
 You will receive monthly newsletters informing you of periodic sales and travel stories from Bike Friday users like you!
 If you don’t want to receive them you can always opt out.

 *Warranty is valid under normal wear and tear conditions, no modifications or drilling into the frame can be done other than by an authorized dealer or the factory.

 “What if I can’t find/read my frame number?”

 We first stamp the frame number into the frame of your bike, then powder coat.
 Sometimes the powder fills in the numbers thus making it hard to read.

 As for finding the location of your frame number, We moved them a few times over the years.
 Keeps the thieves guessing!

 To read the number we have a couple of suggestions.